tstorch/aiman/_setup/generate_framework_prompt.md

 - Update status: aggregate counts and write summaries to the status document
 - Reflect: create an ACE (Agentic Context Engineering) reflection for a given artifact
 - Sync: run index + status updates
-- Prompt rendering: compose (guardrails + central task + agent addendum + config/index excerpts + optional context)
+- Prompt rendering: compose (guardrails + central task + agent addendum + model addendum + config/index excerpts + optional context)
 - Prompt installer: export rendered prompt to an agent-specific export location and to clipboard on macOS (optional)
 - CLI entry point: expose commands (new, index, status, reflect, sync, prompt, prompt-install)
 - Provenance injection: when creating/updating via scripts/agents, capture and write `created_by` and `generated_with` and preserve/merge `context_sources`/`derived_from`